Today is National Waitress/Waiter Day, a $2 Tip Just Won’t Cut It

 What most people don’t realize is that waitresses and waiters are NOT paid minimum wage.
 This is a fact that restaurants rarely publicize, but they should.

 For most people they leave a tip and think that it is above and beyond the minimum wage their waitress or waiter is getting.
 This is NOT the case.
 Plus any tips they receive they must report to the IRS as well as earned income.

 If your service is average then leave the average 15% tip.
-If your service was good and you enjoyed your experience at that restaurant then leave an appropriate tip of 20 or 25%.
+If your service was good and you enjoyed your experience at that restaurant then leave an appropriate tip of 20%, 25% or more.
 On the other side, if your experience was not a good one, then tip accordingly.
 Leaving a few pennies is always a way to get the attention of a waiter or waitress.

 Just remember, these people have families they need to take care of too so if the service was good leave a tip that is just as good.
 If you are a waiter or waitress I would love to hear back from you.
 Am I right on here?